mm2qq/JMPlayerDemo/README.md

 * Player rotate keep pace with device rotation.
 * Both local resource and web resource video file are available.
 * Left half of screen sliding for brightness control, the other part for volume control, sliding horizontally for playback control.
+* Play list, also you can configure whether to continuously play next video item.

 ### Coming Soon